How it works

 CONTENT WARNING: This video contains upsetting scenes.

 It’s not an easy watch, but it’s a creative ad campaign that exists for all the right reasons – and it’s a perfect example of using creativity to its maximum effect.

 Sandy Hook Promise, a non-profit organisation aimed at preventing gun violence in schools, released this harrowing video ad at the height of the back-to-school season.
 In the beginning, it masquerades as any old cheerful back-to-school ad, with kids presenting their new school supplies to the camera – but as the ad goes on, it transpires that the school is an active shooting scene, and the new school supplies are being used to prevent tragedy.
 Gym socks become tourniquets, a jacket tied around door handles becomes a barricade, and colouring pencils become emergency weapons.

 The ad represents a harsh reality facing school-age children in America.
 It’s shocking, gripping, and in parts, horrifying.
 In capturing such a spectrum of emotion, Sandy Hook Promise and agency BBDO New York got people talking about the issue at hand.
-It’s the perfect example of creative advertising with purpose at its core.
+It’s the perfect example of creative assets with purpose at their core.

 Bear with us here – this one’s a little outside the box.